akhiljalan/ctsp-open-data/README.md

 # Spotlight: A Data Accountability Tool for Citizens

-This repository contains the data and code used to build https://spotlight-data.github.io/index.html. s
+This repository contains the data and code used to build https://spotlight-data.github.io/index.html.

 Check out our visualizations at https://spotlight-data.github.io/vis.html.